prantlf/v-jany/README.md

 ### Marshalling

-Except for using `Any` values directly, they can be converted to static V types and back again by functions exported from the `jsany` namespace:
+Except for using `Any` values directly, they can be converted to static V types and back again by functions exported from the `jany` namespace:

 ### marshal[T](value T) !Any